sh3lan93/analytics-annotation/plugin/README.md

-# Analytics Annotation Gradle Plugin
+# Easy Analytics Gradle Plugin

 This Gradle plugin provides automatic analytics tracking injection for Android applications using bytecode transformation.
-It processes classes annotated with `@TrackScreen` or `@TrackScreenComposable` and generates the necessary analytics tracking code at build time.
+It processes classes annotated with `@TrackScreen`, `@TrackScreenComposable`, or `@Trackable` and generates the necessary analytics tracking code at build time.

 ## Overview